lpschroer/gemini-cancer/README.md

 > [!CAUTION]
-> This project is the result of late evening tinkering.
+> This project is the result of late night tinkering.
 > I hope it fuels your own nocturnal coding, but consume with caution!

 # Gemini API Client